 Bicentennial Park has a fun playground.
-There were some unique things to climb and explore.
-That makes the park perfect for big and small children!
-Our youngest couldn’t climb on everything, and the sign specifies that the climbing structures are for ages 5-12, but he was able to climb on a lot of things, and the playground was perfect for him.
+There were some unique things to climb and explore, so it’s perfect for big and small children!
+Our youngest couldn’t climb on everything, and the sign specifies that the climbing structures are for ages 5-12, but he was able to climb on a lot of things.
 There were slides, an easy rock climbing wall, and two steering wheels.
 He was very excited about that.
 Since it was a school morning, there was no one else there, so we had the playground to ourselves.

 Once you are done with the playground, there are some other aspects of Bicentennial Park that you will want to explore.
 First of all, there is a huge grassy field with lots of shade.
-One tree is massive!
-We were very impressed with the huge tree at this park.
-This would be the perfect place to have a picnic.
+We loved how many trees there were at this park, and it would be a great place to have a picnic.
 There is also a pavilion with tables if you wanted to sit or eat there.
-There were a few Frisbee golf holes around the grass, so bring along a Frisbees and play.
+There is a Frisbee golf course around the grass, so bring along Frisbees to play frolf.

 There is a duck pond with a bridge and there were a few ducks when we visited.
 We also spotted some fish in the pond and my son has to “fish” with a stick anytime we are near water.
 He loved that we could spot the orange fish in the water and also that if we sat really still near the edge of the pond, the ducks came very close, too.
 There is no sort of barricade around the water, so watch your little ones as they could easily fall right in.

 We had a lot of fun exploring the boardwalk trail behind the pond.
 Just behind the big tree mentioned above, look for some garbage cans.
 These cans mark each end of the boardwalk trail.
-We headed to the right one and it begins in a wetlands area.
-We found a few more ducks and tiny fish.
-We really wanted to see a frog, but we did not spot one.
+We started on the right side and the trail begins in a wetlands area.
+We saw a few more ducks and tiny fish, and really wanted to see a frog, but we didn’t.
+Later, we spotted frogs in the first pond area.
 There are some signs explaining about plants and animals that live in wetlands, and also some benches along this boardwalk.
-You could easily push a stroller around this walk, but you would have to push it over the grass to get there.
+You could easily push a stroller around this walk, but you would have to push it over the grass to get here.

 There is a little loop that walks through the wetlands area, and then you enter a forest environment.
 There were lots of trees and tons of shade, and towards the end of the trail you come to a natural spring.
 This spring is what feeds the wetlands area, and the family that owned this property built this barricade to hold the water, but it still drips.
 We found it fascinating to see the natural spring right there.
 Shortly after the spring, you will return to the grassy park.
 The trail was only about 1/4 mile long.

-One other aspect of this park that dog lovers will appreciate is there was a separate dog park.
-It was a fenced area, and we saw several people coming and going at the dog park.
+There is also a dog park at Bicentennial Park in Provo.
+It has a fenced area, and we saw several people coming and going at the dog park.
 They let their dogs run around, or played with them.
 We also saw a few people walk their dogs on leashes around the boardwalk.
 So if you have a dog, this would be a great park to visit.